nobrin/gitlab-http/README.md

 This script provides authentication with GitLab web interface and wraps gl-auth-command of gitolite.

 1. For hooking the authentication process of apache, this used mod_wsgi.
 2. The handler for WSGIAuthUserScript attempts sign-in on GitLab.
+WSGIAuthUserScript hooks user authentication and call check_password() in the specified script.
 3. If success, glgl-http-auth translate GitLab's email to identifier in gitolite using GitLab **production.sqlite3** DB directly.
 4. After that, the script passes identifier in gitolite to `gl-auth-command`.